Rsccpp/InsuraSense/README.md

 3. Install dependencies:
     ```bash
     pip install -r requirements.txt

----

-## Usage
-1. Run the Streamlit app:
+4. Run the Streamlit app:
     ```bash
     streamlit run app.py
-2. Open the displayed local URL in your browser to interact with the application.
+5. Open the displayed local URL in your browser to interact with the application.

 ---